Brand Awareness Strategies & Tactics: A Customer Q&A

 Why?
 The bottom line for most, if not all, brands is revenue.
-If you can’t track your efforts, you can’t prove that they’re contributing to the bottom line, which means there’s a low chance that you’re going to get the budget necessary for ongoing campaigns.
+If you can’t track your efforts (especially with cross-channel attribution), you can’t prove that they’re contributing to the bottom line, which means there’s a low chance that you’re going to get the budget necessary for ongoing campaigns.
 Not to mention, you’re not going to have any sort of analysis to optimize for future campaigns.

 So how to solve the problem?
 Based on our experience helping customers solve this problem, we have some recommendations for metrics to track and reasons why they matter: